 A 66-year old woman suffers a bad fall.
 She severely fractures her hip and may require a wheelchair permanently.
 Her spouse provides daily care, helps her to get around and gives her what she needs.
 Most days she lays quietly alone in bed, not wanting to be a bother to anyone.

 Personal mobility loss has the potential to bring on sadness and depression.
-But, diminished mobility does not have to mean a diminished life.
+Howver, diminished mobility does not have to mean a diminished life.

 Renewing Life With Renewed Mobility

-If limited mobility is adversely affecting you, or impacting the ability of a loved one to enjoy life, there is hope.
-Let's re-imagine the scenarios above, but this time with mobility solutions.
+If limited mobility is adversely affecting you or impacting the ability of a loved one to enjoy life, there is hope.
+Let's re-imagine the scenarios above, but this time with the addition of a mobility solution.

-A 78-year old widower sees his doctor Hoveround power chairfor a mobility examination due to the pain he has walking the stairs in his home.
+A 78-year old widower sees his doctor to get a mobility examination due to the pain he has climbing the stairs in his home.
 His doctor prescribes a cane and recommends a seated stair lift.
 With renewed ability to move throughout his home, he decides to host a weekly book club.
-And, every night he sleeps soundly in his upstairs bedroom.
+And every night he sleeps soundly in his upstairs bedroom.

 Call 1-800-542-7236 today and find out if Hoveround is the answer to a more rewarding and independent life.

 This article is for informational purposes only and is not intended as a substitute for medical and/or psychological advice.
-Any person who develops feelings of hopelessness and/or depressive symptoms should consult with a friend, family member, religious adviser, physician or qualified mental health professional.
+Any person who develops feelings of hopelessness and/or depression should consult with a friend, family member, religious adviser, physician or qualified mental health professional.

 1Hirvensalo, Mirja, et. al. (2007) Underlying Factors in the Association Between Depressed Mood and Mobility Limitation in Older People.
 Gerontology 53(3):173-178 The Finnish Centre for Interdisciplinary Gerontology, Department of Health Sciences; Department of Sport Sciences, University of Jyväskylä, and Central FinlandHealth Care District, Jyväskylä, Finland